DotNetAnalyzers/StyleCopAnalyzers/README.md

 ## Team Considerations

-If you use older versions of Visual Studio in addition to Visual Studio 2015, you may still install these analyzers.
+If you use older versions of Visual Studio in addition to Visual Studio 2015 or Visual Studio 2017, you may still install these analyzers.
 They will be automatically disabled when you open the project back up in Visual Studio 2013 or earlier.

 ## Contributing